About Cosma

 History

-Cosma was created during the HyperOtlet research programme (2017-2022; grant number ANR-17-CE38-0011).
-It was imagined by Arthur Perret, as part of his PhD research under the supervision of Bertrand Müller and Olivier Le Deuff, and developed by Guillaume Brioudes.
-In 2018 and 2019, Olivier led a mapping project named Otletosphere, with version 2 developed by Guillaume.
+Cosma was created during the HyperOtlet research programme.
+It was imagined by Arthur Perret, as part of his PhD research under the supervision of Bertrand Müller and Olivier Le Deuff.
+In 2018 and 2019, Olivier led a mapping project named Otletosphere, with version 2 developed by Guillaume Brioudes.
 In 2020, Arthur challenged Guillaume to build a prototype based on the Otletosphere’s source code to visualize his research documentation as an interactive network.
 This is the starting point of what became Cosma.

 There are many non-linear writing tools, including a recent wave of “tools for thought” that use visualization, such as Roam and Obsidian.
 However, we belong to a niche of users for whom these tools weren’t entirely satisfactory: people who write scientific texts and need to create lasting research documentation; knowledge workers with a preference for plain text, familiar with Markdown and Pandoc-based tools such as Zettlr and Stylo.